edelstone/edelstone.github.io/README.md

 I've been a digital designer [since 2009](https://github.com/edelstone/my-first-website).
 Before that I was a pro bicycle mechanic, and before that I managed an independent video store.
 I went to the University of Pittsburgh and got a degree in history, which taught me how to think critically but hasn't been something I've utilized much otherwise.

 I'm a minimalist, an introvert, and I have an [older dog named Chloe](https://photos.app.goo.gl/dZmnf8guXIF7MCxw1) who I go on road trips and hike with a lot.
-I have a wide variety of interests, so I'm open to conversations on just about anything.
+I have a wide variety of interests and enjoy learning, so I'm open to conversations on just about anything.

 - **My website:** [michaeledelstone.com](https://michaeledelstone.com)
 - **GitHub:** [github.com/edelstone](https://github.com/edelstone)